Data Sources and Methodology

 Methodology for Developing the Food Systems Typology

-The dashboard typology was developed to identify common patterns among country food systems.
-By grouping food system into types, policymakers, practitioners, and researchers (all potential users of the dashboard) may explore these broad patterns without needing to conduct an in-depth assessment of each individual country’s data.
+The FSD typology was developed to identify common patterns among country food systems.
+By grouping food systems into types, policymakers, practitioners, and researchers may explore these broad patterns without needing to conduct an in-depth assessment of each individual country’s data.
 Together with their stylized descriptions, these food system types may enhance understanding of the transformations country food systems are undergoing and enable generation of hypotheses related to their effects on diets and nutrition.
-However, it is important to note that this country-level typology cannot capture the additional heterogeneity in food systems that exists sub-nationally, across geography and different food commodities.
+However, it is important to note that this country-level typology cannot capture the additional heterogeneity in food systems that exists subnationally, across geography and different food commodities.
 Food systems are dynamic, with multiple types often existing in parallel, and transforming over time.
+Like the design of the FSD itself, the development of the typology was guided by our conceptual framework, aiming to characterize food systems according to their core elements, including food supply chains, food environments, individual factors, and food systems drivers.

 The following steps were undertaken:

-1. Literature review
+Literature review

 A preliminary literature review was conducted to assess how previous typologies related to food systems had been developed.
 Searches were conducted during the summer of 2018 in PubMed, Web of Science, and Scopus databases.
-The literature review sought to explore the different components of food systems that typologies aimed to characterize, the variables used to define the typologies, and the methods used to develop typologies.
+The literature review sought to explore the different components of food systems that typologies aimed to characterize, the variables used to define the typologies, and the methods used in their development.
+The search yielded 61 relevant articles.
+Illustrative examples of the typologies are included in the table below.
+Typologies describing the entire food system, rather than an individual component, were the most relevant for the FSD.
+These typologies tended to utilize theoretical, nonempirical methods of categorizing food systems, or alternatively, a relatively small number of indicators for which thresholds or cutoffs could be applied.

 Food Supply ChainsFood EnvironmentConsumersFood System